Nicholas Yaw Boafo Adade

-Nicholas Yaw Boafo Adade (1927–2013) was a former supreme court judge and Attorney General of the Republic of Ghana.
-He was the Attorney General of Ghana between 14 April 1969 to 1970 in the Busia government.
-He was also Member of Parliament for Asante Akim South constituency in the 2nd Ghanaian Republic.
+Nicholas Yaw Boafo Adade (1927–2013) was a former supreme court judge and Attorney-General of Ghana.
+He was first appointed to the Supreme Court in 1980 and became acting chief justice from 1990 to 1991.
+He was the Attorney General of Ghana between April 1969 to February 1971 in the National Liberation Council administration and Busia government.
+He was Member of Parliament for Asante Akim South constituency under the Second Ghanaian Republic.

 Early life and education

 NYB Adade as he was popular known was born on 20 January 1927 at Obogu in the Ashanti Region.
 His father was a storekeeper who later became a local manager at John Holt ltd at Konongo.
 He had his early education at Juaso Government school from 1935 to 1941.
 He enrolled at the Accra Academy where he obtained his secondary education from 1944 to 1946.
 During his final year in the school, he was made the head boy.
 He later attended the University College of the Gold Coast now the University of Ghana, Legon where he was awarded a degree in economics studying government as a special paper from 1947 to 1953.
 While in school he was the President of National Union of Gold Coast Students from 1952 to 1953.